-What you will learn from this tip: To help you decide between leasing and buying storage, this tip looks at the pros and cons of each approach along
+What you will learn from this tip: To help you decide between leasing and buying storage, this tip looks at the pros and cons of each approach along with some situational considerations.

 The fundamental difference between purchasing and leasing storage is that with a purchase, you pay or finance the acquisition in exchange for ownership and equity of the asset.
 On the other hand, a lease or rental involves periodic payment by a lessee to a lessor in exchange for use of an asset, with the lessor retaining ownership and equity of the asset.